-Objections to the Inclusion of Ishmael in God's Covenant with Abraham
+Objections to the inclusion of Ishmael in God's Covenant with Abraham

 Were Ishmael and his descendants excluded from God's promise and covenant?

 A common, yet erroneous, answer to this question is yes.

 A number of reasons are given:

-A. Ishmael was not a legitimate son of Abraham.
+a) Ishmael was not a legitimate son of Abraham.

-According to the commentators of the Interpreter's Bible:
+According to the commentators of The Interpreter's Bible:

-"Ishmael, like Isaac, is descendants of Abraham; but Isaac is the child of ultimate promise, born to Sarah the true wife while Ishmael is born of the slave girl.
-Though he came of the stock of Abraham, yet it was right that he should be separated from the legitimate son."
+"Ishmael, like Isaac, is a descendant of Abraham; but Isaac is the child of ultimate promise, born to Sarah the true wife while Ishmael is born of the slave girl.
+Though he came of the stock of Abraham, yet it was right that he should be separated from the legitimate son."(14)

-This Argument cannot be supported logically, morally, or even on the basis of the available version of the Bible itself.
-Did the allege state of bondage of Hagar prevent her from being a legitimate wife of Abraham?
-Why was she not "true" wife?
+This argument cannot be supported logically, morally, or even on the basis of the available versions of the Bible itself.
+Did the alleged state of bondage of Hajar prevent her from being a legitimate wife of Abraham.
+Why was she not a "true" wife?
 And if she were not a "true" wife like Sarah, what kind of wife was she?